-Remove your steaks from the heat when they are 5 degrees below your desired doneness.
+Remove your steaks from the heat when they are 5 degrees below your desired temperature for your preferred doneness.

 The internal temperature will still continue to rise after the meat comes off the heat.

 Allow your steaks to rest for 5 minutes before slicing and serving.
-This will help your meat retain its natural juices.
+This will help ensure that you end up with tender and juicy steaks.

 Save this Traeger Grilled Steak recipe to your favorite Grilling board or your Steaks board.